lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 User interface
 ~~~~~~~~~~~~~~

-The SNIFFER application has four main views.
+The SNIFFER application has four main views:

 - SYNOPTIQUE GENERAL shows a top view of the LHCb detector with the
   locations of the SNIFFER lines.
 Green: no alarm or pre-alarm,
   Orange: pre-alarm, Red: alarm, Blue: communication problem between